 A significant problem marketing has always wrestled with is one of its definitions.
 Person A makes the product – They are in production.
-Person B buys things used in production – They are in purchasing.
+Employee B buys things used in production – They are in purchasing.
 Person C recruits and trains people that work in the business – They are in HR.
 All clearly defined roles with little ambiguity.

 With marketing, it is not quite so simple.
 Ask thirty laymen what an operations manager does and you will receive a reasonably consistent and largely accurate answer.
 Try the same with marketing and you will be presented with a wide range of answers.
 Try typing ‘top marketing experts’ or ‘famous marketers’ into Google and scan through the results.
 Everyone from Plato to Michael Phelps gets a mention.